Sue0515/Sue0515/README.md

 ### Hi there 👋

-I am an aspiring cs master student at Stony Brook University.
+I  am a master student at Stony Brook University.

 - 📫 How to reach me: duinee.cho@gmail.com
 - 😄 Pronouns: she/her